ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 If an endpoint sends ROUTE_ADVERTISEMENT capsules, its routes SHOULD include an allowance for receiving ICMP messages.
 If an endpoint does not send ROUTE_ADVERTISEMENT capsules, such as a client opening an IP flow through a proxy, it SHOULD process proxied ICMP packets from its peer in order to receive these errors.
+Note that ICMP messages can originate from a source address different from that of the CONNECT-IP peer.

 # Examples